neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 Tasks can be chained together in a **workflow** where one task's outputs can be the inputs to one or more different tasks.
 In this manner, more complicated processes can be executed than what is possible within a single task.
 For example, you can imagine a ship detection workflow consisting of the following tasks: (a) pansharpen the raw satellite image (b) create a sea mask (c) look for boats in the sea.

-When a workflow is executed, tasks are scheduled appropriately by a **scheduler** and the system generates status indicators that are available via the GBDX API.
-Using the task **definition** on the **task registry**, each task is executed by a **worker node** within a **docker container** that contains the task code and its dependencies in an encapsulated environment.
+When a workflow is executed, tasks are scheduled appropriately by a scheduler and the system generates status indicators that are available via the GBDX API.
+Using the task definition in the **task registry**, each task is executed by a worker node within a docker container that contains the task code and its dependencies in an encapsulated environment.
 You can find additional information on GBDX in the [GBDX documentation](http://gbdxdocs.digitalglobe.com/).

 ## Hello GBDX